Milt Schmidt

 Milton Conrad Schmidt (March 5, 1918 – January 4, 2017) was a Canadian professional ice hockey centre, coach and general manager, mostly for the Boston Bruins of the National Hockey League (NHL), He was a member of the famed "Kraut Line" with teammates Bobby Bauer and Woody Dumart.
-The trio led the Bruins to two Stanley Cupchampionships and became the first lineto finish first, second and third in NHL scoring, in 1939–40.
+The trio led the Bruins to two Stanley Cup championships and became the first line to finish first, second and third in NHL scoring, in 1939–40.
 He was elected to the Hockey Hall of Fame in 1961.
 In 2017, Schmidt was named one of the '100 Greatest NHL Players' in history.

+After retiring as a player, Schmidt remained with the Bruins, as head coach for eleven years, then as general manager as the Bruins won two Stanley Cups in 1970 and 1972.

 Early years

 Schmidt's early years were spent in Kitchener, where he attended King Edward Public School.
 In high school, he briefly attended Kitchener-Waterloo Collegiate and Vocational School, but dropped out at age 14 to work to support his family (his father had become too ill to work regularly), and took a job at a shoe factory.
 He made 18 cents per hour ($ per hour in dollars) while working there and claimed that he knew the value of the dollar.
 He continued playing junior hockey with the Kitchener Empires and Kitchener Greenshirts.
 Schmidt was a childhood friend of fellow Hall of Famers Woody Dumart and Bobby Bauer.
 At the age of 20, while playing for the Boston Bruins' AHL farm team, the Providence Reds, Schmidt was invited to try out for the St. Louis Cardinals pro baseball team, but knew himself well enough from his youth baseball experience that while he could hit the ball out of the park, he would strike out many more times than hitting home runs.